 The Moilliet coat of arms including the family colours of Keir of Muiston

 The young Jean-Lewis settled in Birmingham where he became a merchant (and later a banker) dealing in export of Birmingham manufacture.
 He had previously arrived in London in 1786 but moved to Birmingham which was an important and rapidly expanding industrial area and had many commercial ties to Geneva.

 (A distinguished member of the Moilliet family had made a journey to England much earlier.
-Le Sieur Jean-Jacques Moilliet (1548 - 1605) was an ambassador to the court of Queen Elizabeth I where he approached the Queen's court to obtain help for the protestant church in Geneva.
+Le Sieur Jean-Jacques Moilliet (1548 - 1605) was an emissary to the court of Queen Elizabeth I where he approached the Queen's court to obtain help for the protestant church in Geneva.
 "Le Sieur " was a title of great significance in the Genevan society.)

 In 1801 Amelia Keir married Jean-Louis Moilliet at All Saint's Church, West Bromwich.
 Jean-Louis became a naturalised Briton, changed his name to John Lewis Moilliet (pronounced Moyliett - accent on the first syllable) and the young couple made their home for many years at Smethwick Grove.
 The new Moilliet family would be intertwined with the Darwins and the Galtons in later years.

 John-Lewis was by no means a penniless adverturer or refugee when arriving in Birmingham for his father had provided him with working capital of £10,000 (equivalent to well over $500,000 today) to establish the 'family name' in England.
 These financial resources would steadily increase with his many business endeavors.
 It is noted in Aris's Birmingham Gasette on January 3, 1803 an announcement that suggests he had bought out his partners, Dickson and Shore, and he would continue to, "carry on the business of merchants at #3 Newhall Street".